Karma-vibhanga, Deeds and their Results

 The result does seem to be portrayed this time on the far left, as not only the people huddled in the house, but even the dog below it looks impoverished.

 Herein, what is the deed that leads to riches?
 It is said: Ceasing from taking what is not given.
 Hindering the taking of what is not given by others.
 Approving of the cessation of the taking of what is not given by others.
 Giving the means of subsistence to mother and father.
 Giving the means of subsistence to virtuous noble ones.
-Similarly, giving the means of subsistence to others who are ill, both young and old.
+Similarly, giving the means of subsistence to others who are sick, foolish, old or feeble.
 Being satisfied with the gains of others.
 Being dissatisfied with the losses of others.
 Approving of the gains of others.
 Greatly rejoicing in abundance.

 66. Ceasing from taking what is not given leads to Riches